Buying Guides · Last updated 2 June 2026

 Gibraltar Property Solicitors: What They Do, How to Choose One and What It Costs in 2026

 Buying property in Gibraltar is not like buying in the UK.
-The legal system has British roots but Gibraltar law operates independently, and using a Gibraltar-qualified solicitor is not optional — it is how the process works.
-This guide covers what conveyancing solicitors do in Gibraltar, what the costs look like, and what to check before you hire one.
+The legal system has British roots but Gibraltar law operates independently, and using a Gibraltar-qualified solicitor is not optional.
+This guide covers what conveyancing solicitors do in Gibraltar, what the costs look like in 2026, and what to check before you hire one.

 Quick Summary

-• Solicitor fees typically run 1% to 1.5% of the purchase price, plus VAT and disbursements
+• Solicitor fees typically run 1% to 1.5% of the purchase price, plus disbursements.
+Gibraltar has no VAT or GST

-• You will need a Gibraltar-qualified solicitor — UK solicitors cannot act on Gibraltar property transactions
+• You must use a Gibraltar-qualified solicitor.
+UK solicitors cannot act on Gibraltar property transactions

 • Expect the full purchase process to take 6 to 12 weeks from offer acceptance to completion